Our Process

 Phase 2

-• Write a personal experience applying each step and what that looks like in his life.
+He will write about his personal experience applying each step and what that looks like in his life.

-• Begin study on the fourth step.
+Begin study on the fourth step.

-• Read through step 4 of the chosen program literature.
+Read through step 4 of the chosen program literature.

-• Answer step 4 questions.
+Answer the step 4 questions.

-• One-on-one with the Recovery Coordinator to go over the fourth step.
+One-on-one with the Recovery Coordinator to go over the fourth step.

 Phase 3

-• Attend outside meetings.
+Attend outside meetings.

-• Get a sponsor.
+Get a sponsor.

-• Choose a home group.
+Choose a home group.

-• Speak during the afternoon recovery class similar to a speaker meeting.
+Speak during the afternoon recovery class, similar to a speaker meeting.

 Phase 4

-• Must attend at least 3 meetings a week.
+Must attend at least 3 meetings a week.

-• Work with the sponsor.
+Work with the sponsor.

-• Follow all facility rules, curfews, and written agreements.
+Follow all facility rules, curfews, and written agreements.

 Service/ Spiritual